MostAwesomeDude/brismu/src/foreword.md

 ## Coverage

 Of the 1343 baseline valsi recognized as selbri (1342 gismu, 1 cmavo), 161
 selbri are partially defined via formal rules.
+All 12 baseline abstractors (NU) are defined.
+Of the 8 classic articles (LE), 2 are defined.

 In addition, 8 experimental selbri are defined, as well as 6 cnino selbri which did not previously exist.